-X-Men Days of Future Past has enacted justice.
-Not Magneto’s, Trask’s, Phoenix’s or Apocalypse’s justice, but the only one that counts.
-It took well over $500 million in two weeks, crushing X-Men: the Last Stand’s diabolical record in its puny hand.
-Now comfortably over $700 million it looks like the X-Franchise’s future is secure off the screen… And it took a trip back to school of course…
+Finally, In 2014, X-Men: Days of Future Past enacted justice.
+Not the justice of Magneto, Trask, Phoenix or Apocalypse, but the justice that really counts.
+The fifth ‘main’ X-Men film took well over $500 million in two weeks, crushing the diabolical record set by X-Men: the Last Stand in its puny hand.
+Now comfortably over $700 million it looks like the X-Franchise’s future is secure off the screen… And one of its tricks was taking a trip back to school…

 IT’S BLOODY GREAT TO BE ABLE TO SAY THAT X MEN: DAYS OF FUTURE PAST IS THE BEST FILM IN THE X- FRANCHISE SINCE X2.
-It really is; good for comics, cinemas, the genre, competition… But it’s been a rather long and painful 11 years.
-Not just for Fox’s stuttering franchise, for the hopes of a real Magneto standalone, for a mostly limping Wolverine, for Fox who sat on the consistently best selling comic book and watched their partner rivals Marvel slip into the comic slipstream like a Mario Quicksilver.
-“Let’s a go!”
+It really is.
+Good for comics, cinemas, the genre, competition… But it’s been a rather long and painful 11 years.
+Not just for Fox’s stuttering franchise, for the hopes of a real Magneto standalone, for a mostly limping Wolverine, of for Fox.
+The studio has sat on the consistently best-selling comic book for 15 years, but in last half decade they’ve watched their partner/rivals Marvel slip into the comic slipstream like a Mario Quicksilver.

-As we all know, it was 1998’s Blade that kick-started the ongoing comic boom, not Bryan Singer’s X-Men in 2000.
-However, that film did add veracity, even a little realism – or perhaps better put, actor gravitas – to proceedings.
-But hooking itself around, and concentrating on, the core of black leather-bound mutant superheroes it was just a little low key.
-It needed an extra action scene, it needed to marry the themes of division, segregation and history over a longer run-time.
+As we all know, it was 1998’s Blade that kick-started the ongoing comic boom, not Bryan Singer’s X-Men that followed two years later.
+It’s true that film did add veracity, even a little realism – or perhaps better put, actor gravitas – to proceedings.
+But in finding a hook in the core of black leather-bound mutant superheroes, the results were a little under-powered.
+At a lean 104 minutes, it could certainly have added an extra action scene.
+But more importantly, it would have benefited from marrying its intoxicating themes of division, segregation and real-world history across a longer run-time.

-Three years later, X2 converted that subtlety to a strength.
-It built on every aspect, teasing new metaphors while retaining mysteries and most importantly, setting a phenomenal cliff-hanger.
-Expectations were so high, the third film would have always struggled.
-That must be why they surrendered at the first hurdle.
+Three years later, X2 consolidated its predecessor’s subtlety as a strength.
+It built on every aspect, teasing new metaphors while keeping mysteries close to its characters and at the heart of the story.
+Most importantly, its phenomenal cliff-hanger hasn’t been troubled since.
+It set expectations so high that the third film, popularly characterised as a trilogy-closer – would always have struggled.
+It must have been the tacit realisation of that which led the filmmakers to surrender at the first hurdle.
 X-Men: the Last Stand squandered its predecessor’s set-up and frankly, the less said about it the better.
-It rocked the box office hollowly, leaving a franchise that lurched slowly toward wasted chances of spin-offs and inevitable reboot.
+It rocked the box office hollowly, leaving a franchise lurching more to toward the wasted chances of spin-offs than recapturing its previous highs, and on to inevitable reboot.

 The 1960s – X-Men: First Class (2011)